5 Bedtime Books About Pigs For Kids

 The story begins with the story of Jack Jones.
 The name isn’t quite as realistic as you might expect from J.K.
 Rowling, but this is aimed at a kid’s book.
 It is illustrated that it should be read to younger children rather than leaving them to read it themselves.
 The themes within it can touch on quite dark and moody at times.
 As you might expect from J.K.
 Rowling, she handles the themes of marital breakup, mixed families, anger, and jealousy expertly.

 The first couple of chapters move along quite quickly and introduce the main protagonist, Jack, a very young child who likes to suck on the ear of his pet pig.
 So, the first few chapters talk about how Jack and DP (Dur Pig) have been abbreviated to become good friends.
-His parents then split up, and DP is always there to help Jack feel better during crises.
+His parents split up, and DP is always there to help Jack feel better during crises.

 The Christmas Pig